pactflow/docs.pactflow.io/docs/user-interface/settings/teams.md

 title: Teams
 ---

-Our Team Management featue allows you manage the following capabilities:
+Our Team Management feature allows you manage the following capabilities:

 * Allocate users to teams
 * Allocate applications to teams